Eng0AI/denuvo-slides-template/slides.md

 <div class="flex">
 <div>

-- Driver or standalone software that enables OS virtualization (VM)
+- Driver or standalone software for OS virtualization (VMs)
 - Most instructions run on CPU
 - Some are intercepted by Hypervisor
   - Hypervisor can register a callback at the CPU